iamwangyabin/S-Prompts/README.md

 # S-Prompts Learning with Pre-trained Transformers: An Occam’s Razor for Domain Incremental Learning

 This is the official implementation of our NeurIPS 2022 paper "S-Prompts Learning with Pre-trained Transformers: An Occam’s Razor for Domain Incremental Learning".
-In this paper, we propose one simple paradigm (named as S-Prompting) and two concrete approaches to highly reduce the forgetting degree in one of the most typical continual learning scenarios, i.e., domain increment learning (DIL).
+In this paper, we propose one simple paradigm (named as S-Prompting) and two concrete approaches.
+The best of the proposed approaches achieves a remarkable relative improvement (an average of about 30%) over the best of the state-of-the-art exemplar-free methods for three standard DIL tasks.

 **S-Prompts Learning with Pre-trained Transformers: An Occam’s Razor for Domain Incremental Learning** <br>
 Yabin Wang, Zhiwu Huang, Xiaopeng Hong <br>